Bala-Medicherla/RNA_SEQ_analysis_R/README.md

 ## Objectives:
    The goal of this analysis are intentionally modest and educational:
-    1. Build a clean, reproducible RNA-seq–style analysis workflow in R
+   1. Build a clean, reproducible RNA-seq–style analysis workflow in R.
-    2. Explore whether tumor and normal breast tissue samples show global expression differences
+   2. Explore whether tumor and normal breast tissue samples show global expression differences.
-    3. Identify genes that appear differentially expressed between groups in a simplified setting
+   3. Identify genes that appear differentially expressed between groups in a simplified setting.
-    4. Practice standard visualization techniques commonly used in transcriptomics
+   4. Practice standard visualization techniques commonly used in transcriptomics.
    5. Clearly document assumptions, limitations, and next steps

 ## Data Source:
    The analysis uses publicly available breast cancer gene expression data derived from the TCGA Breast Invasive Carcinoma (TCGA-BRCA)          project.